 - red radish (thinly sliced)

-- sushi ginger (gari) (you can make your own Pickled Sushi Ginger)
+- sushi ginger (gari) (store bought or make your own Pickled Sushi Ginger)

 - shiso leaves (perilla/ooba)

-- furikake (rice seasoning) (you can make homemade Furikake)
+- furikake (rice seasoning) (store bought or make homemade Furikake)

 Instructions